-The aim of the Ph.D.
+The overarching aim of the Ph.D.
 Clinical Psychology program is to prepare students to demonstrate understanding of the breadth of scientific psychology and produce clinically relevant scientific research and scholarship while training them to enter careers as health service psychologists who can work effectively in scientist-practitioner professional roles.
+More specifically, the program aims to train future Health Service psychologists who a) understand the core science areas of the discipline (i.e., discipline-specific knowledge), b) contribute to the knowledge base through active scholarship and research that focuses on evaluating, developing, and scientifically examining theories and methods of assessment, intervention, and other applied aspects of professional practice, c) understand foundations for the practice of clinical psychology, and d) employ skills in evidence based assessment and intervention techniques for effective and meaningful service to diverse individuals, groups, and communities.
 Students will develop proficiencies in the Profession-Wide Competencies and Discipline-Specific Knowledge areas outlined by the Standards of Accreditation (SoA) of the American Psychological Association through the lens of the scientist-practitioner training model.
+These Profession-Wide Competencies and Discipline-Specific Knowledge areas are outlined in appendix I.

-The program is a full-time, on campus program typically requiring the successful completion of a minimum of five years of post-baccalaureate study, including four years on campus, and one year on a full-time doctoral clinical internship.
-This five year minimum may be lessened under certain circumstances, but in all cases a minimum residency requirement of three years must be met.
+The Ph.D. program is a full-time, on campus program typically requiring the successful completion of a minimum of five years of post-baccalaureate study, including four years on campus, and one year on a full-time doctoral clinical internship.
+A minimum residency requirement of at least the first three years of full time study must be met.
 A student is required to graduate within seven years of the date of first enrollment.
-(See Time Limits Section)
+(See Time Limits Section).